umit-iace/tool-libs/README.rst

   - ``Experiment`` - General class of an experiment used to control the experiment flow at a test rig.

   - ``ExperimentModule`` - General class of an experiment module used to describe different functionality of a test rig.

+  - ``MovingAverage`` - Template class that implements a moving average filter

   - ``RequestQueue`` - Template based class for a request queue